Disclosure: This blog post was sponsored by The Wild Life movie.

 All of the masks use the same basic template, which you can download and print here.

-What you need to make these (beside the template of course) is:
+What you need to make these (besides the template of course) is:

 - Felt (assorted colors)